 Column Description What to do next Perform one of the following options: Examine the current tempdb content to find out which resource type is being consumed the most: User temporary tables Internal objects such as temporary system tables caused by Sort, Hash Join or Spooling operations.
 Examine the type of statements heavily using the tempdb resource in the Statements tab.
 Examine the Statistics to find out the number of files/tables creation number and rate.
 Examine the Tempdb Usage to find out open transactions preventing tempdb to shrink.
 Advice Examine the type of statements heavily using the tempdb resource in the Statements tab.
 Tune sorts Try reducing the space or memory required for Sort operations by reducing the number of sorted columns or by filtering the rows to be sorted.
 Hash and Merge joins are temporary storage consumers.
 Try to find a way to eliminate the sort by using pre-sorted information like creating an index on the sorted columns.
 Check the values of the min memory (MB) and index create memory (KB) instance parameters.
 Use the index create memory option to control the amount of memory used by index creation sorts.
 The index create memory option is self-configuring and should work in most cases without requiring adjustment.
 However, if you experience difficulties creating indexes, consider increasing the value of this option from its run value.
 Query sorts are controlled through the min memory per query option.
-Tune Hash Joins: Verify that there are no missing indexes Verify that there are adequate indexes Search for a missing WHERE clause Search for a non-sargeable expression.
+Tune Hash Joins: Verify that there are no missing indexes Search for a non-sargeable expression.
 A non-sargeable expression is an expression preventing the optimizer of using the index in the ideal way or not at all like a function expression.
 Tune Index Spool, Table Spool and Row Count Spool: Spooling is internally temporary tables created by SQL Server on the tempdb database.
-Spooling may cause tempdb overhead and thus resulting in instance performance degradation caused by tempdb wait or tempdb major growth.
-Try to eliminate spooling operations by rephrasing the query.
+Spooling may cause tempdb major growth.
 Try to reduce the number of logical reads or writes.
 Tune row versioning: If a version store is not shrinking, it implies that a long-running transaction is preventing version store cleanup.
-Eventing tempeds the applications of the applications of the preventing temperature tables.
-The exercises indexes on those tables after they are populated.
-Examine the Tempdb Usage to find out open transactions preventing tempdb to shrink.
+Examine tempdb usage when the applications explicitly create temporary tables.
+Try creating indexes on those tables after they are populated.
+Examine th